 As a content provider, you typically need to:- Read users from the LMS - automatically provision user profiles without manual signup

-- List your courses inside the LMS - users see your catalog in their company’s LMS and get redirected to your platform
+- Import your courses into the LMS - users see your catalog in their company’s LMS and get redirected to your platform

 - Write completion data back - track which courses users have finished